infinitered/ignite/docs/Generators.md

 ## Updating generators

-Just run `ignite generate <type> --update` from the root folder of your project to copy over the latest generators to your project.
-Note that this will remove any customizations you've made!
-If you omit `<type>`, it'll update any available ones in the CLI.
+Just run `ignite update <type>` or `ignite update --all` from the root folder of your project to copy over the latest generators to your project.
+Note that this will remove any customizations you've made, so make sure to make a commit first so you can roll it back.